 The compensation program for nonemployee directors is designed to enable them to build a significant equity interest in the Company to align their personal financial interests with those of the stockholders.
 A significant portion of directors’ total compensation is paid in Company stock equivalents.
 Equity compensation plans in which directors participate are submitted to stockholders for approval as and when consistent with NYSE listing standards and other applicable legal requirements.

-All elements of the director compensation program constitute normal directors fees for purposes of maintaining the independence of the nonemployee directors consistent with NYSE standards and other applicable legal requirements.
+All elements of the director compensation program constitute normal directors’ fees for purposes of maintaining the independence of the nonemployee directors consistent with NYSE standards and other applicable legal requirements.

 15. Director Stock Ownership

 To emphasize the importance of long-term alignment with stockholders, the Board has adopted stock ownership requirements for directors.
-Directors are expected to own shares or share equivalents with a value (based on the NYSE closing price) equal to five times the annual cash retainer by the end of the fifth fiscal year after joining the Board.
-Directors will be expected to increase their holdings to reflect an adjustment in the annual cash retainer within a reasonable period of time following the adjustment, subject to the initial five-year grace period.
-Once a director has met the requirement, if there is a subsequent decline in the Company’s share price that causes the director’s ownership level to fall below this guideline, the director will not be expected to purchase additional shares to meet the guideline, but should refrain from selling or transferring shares until the guideline is again satisfied.
+Directors are expected to own shares or share equivalents with a value (based on the NYSE closing price) equal to at least five times the annual cash retainer by the end of the fifth fiscal year after joining the Board.
+Directors will be expected to increase their holdings to reflect an adjustment in the annual cash retainer within a reasonable period of time following the adjustment, subject to the initial five year grace period.
+Once a director has met the requirement, if there is a subsequent decline in the Company’s share price that causes the director’s ownership level to fall below this guideline, the director will not be expected to purchase additional shares to meet the guideline but should refrain from selling or transferring shares until the guideline is again satisfied.

 16. Director Orientation and Continuing Education